alphagov/transformation-dashboard/_posts/2000-01-07-apply-to-carry-waste.markdown

   - Public beta released within 3 months of starting
   - [Digital by Default Service Standard](https://www.gov.uk/service-manual/digital-by-default) assessment passed for beta service
   - Updates to beta released without disrupting the service for users
-  - Over 12,000 users registered in the first 3 months
+  - Over 17,000 users registered in the first 5 months
-  - Early feedback shows that 93% of users are satisfied or very satisfied with the service
+  - Over 90% of users are satisfied or very satisfied with the service

 challenges: |
   - Assembling and managing the team to run the live service

 next-steps: |
-  - Extend current service to cater for upper tier carriers (those whose main business is in waste)
+  - Release revised service to include upper tier carriers (those whose main business is in waste) by mid-August
-  - Consider whether the underlying platform can be used for other Environment Agency digital services
+  - Consider how far the underlying platform can be used for other DEFRA digital services
-  - Work with GDS to plan to take Phase 1 live
+  - Work with GDS to take Phase 1 live
-  - Work on plan to take phase two into alpha
+  - Share lessons from this exemplar across the Environment Agency

 videos:
   - url   : https://www.youtube.com/watch?v=rSbfeVF1Fmg